 Then, variational inference parameters $(\bar z, a, b)$ are optimized by minimizing $\operatorname{KL}(q_b(x|z) q_{\bar z, a}(z)||p_{X,Z|Y}(x,z|y))$, which amounts to maximizing the ELBO:

-with $p_\theta (z)$ being the latent prior of the generative model, that is the hyperprior in the CAE case.
+with $p_\theta (z)$ being the latent prior of the generative model, that is the hyperprior in the CAE case, and $\lambda$ a hyperparameter close to one, added to control the regularization as in VBLE.
 Then, the $(x|z)$ terms represent a KL divergence between two Gaussian distributions and can be easily simplified, as well as $\log q_{\bar z,a}(z)$ which is independent of $z$.
 Thus:

 With the reparameterization trick